-Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay sharing for other services as though they were provided on an outpatient basis.
-Please refer to the applicable benefit in the section of this Evidence of Coverage.
+Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay

 If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
 Covered services include, but are not limited to: